 Shoshannah later appeared in the television movie, Sweet Nothing in My Ear, and participated in the Emmy-winning music video, “Yes, We Can,” which she went on to perform live at the 2009 Democratic National Convention alongside Will.i.am and John Legend.]She went on to appear as Sarah in the sold-out, thrice extended 30th year revival of Children of a Lesser God at Deaf West Theater to stellar reviews, including a Best Actress nomination from the LA Weekly Theater Awards.
 She also completed shooting her second lead role in the independent film, The Hammer, which has to date swept awards in every festival it has appeared in.

-After this, she booked recurring role on the third season of Lie to Me on FOX, where she played a graduate student from Princeton opposite Tim Roth.
-Most recently, she has reprised her role as Megan for the final season of Weeds.
+After this, she booked a recurring role on the third season of Lie to Me on FOX, where she played a graduate student from Princeton opposite Tim Roth.
+She then reprised her role as Megan for the final season of Weeds and appeared as herself in the award winning feature film No Ordinary Hero opposite Marlee Matlin, who also played herself.